No items found.

 Scientifically reviewed by:

-What is physical therapy for headaches?
+What is physiotherapy for headaches?

-How does physical therapy help with headaches?
+How does physiotherapy help with headaches?

-Who can benefit from physical therapy for headaches?
+Who can benefit from physiotherapy for headaches?

-What types of headaches does physical therapy treat?
+What types of headaches does physiotherapy treat?

-Physical therapy effectively treats cervicogenic headaches, tension headaches, post-traumatic headaches, and headaches related to posture or computer work.
+Physiotherapy effectively treats cervicogenic headaches, tension headaches, post-traumatic headaches, and headaches related to posture or computer work.
 It can also complement medical treatment for migraines when the neck is involved.

 Signs that your headache is coming from your neck:

-• The pain is always on the same side.
+• The pain is always on the same side

-• Turning or tilting the head triggers or worsens the headache.
+• Turning or tilting the head triggers or worsens the headache

-• Pain occurs after prolonged standing
+• Pain appears after maintaining a prolonged position

-Tension headaches
+Tension Headaches

 Characteristics of tension headaches: